 In many of K.I.T.T.'s jumping scenes, the vision cuts to another angle (such as Michael driving) before landing.
 This is because, more often than not, the front end of the stunt car is heavily damaged upon landing.

 68 of 68 found this interesting Interesting? |

-Patricia MacPherson was fired after the first season and replaced with Rebecca Holden to add more sex appeal to the show.
-David Hasselhoff was unhappy with the change and lobbied the producers to hire McPherson back.
+Patricia McPherson was fired after the first season, and replaced with Rebecca Holden to add more sex appeal to the show.
+David Hasselhoff was unhappy with the change, and lobbied the producers to hire McPherson back.
 McPherson returned in the third season.